Table of Contents

 Earlier versions of the constitution may be found at Georgia Info.

 WestlawNext > State Materials > Georgia > Georgia Statutes and Court Rules > Constitution of the State of Georgia.
 You can use the "Effective Date" box to search annotated versions back to 2005.

 Bills - Georgia General Assembly website - The Georgia General Assembly has met annually or biennially since 1777.
 Annual session begin on the 2nd Monday in January and run for 40 Legislative days.
 Sessions normally end in mid to late March, depending on the number of recess days.
 Its website contains texts of bills and allows for searching by bill number, status and code numbers.
 Under the Bill Number search template, select Advance Search for more options, and to research all sessions back to 2001-2002.
-There is a link to previous legislative sessions back to 1995-96, so it is possible to locate marked-up house and Senate bills back to 1995.
+There is a link on this screen which will also lead you to previous legislative sessions back to 1995-96 ( a separate website ), so it is possible to locate marked-up house and Senate bills back to 1995.

 LEXIS - Text of billis in GA;GATEXT.

 Lexis Advance - Bills can be located with a keyword search in the global search bar.
 At the next screen, select the legis tab and filter by Bill Text and Georgia.